-Alongside this you are also likely to rank for a range of long-tail search terms relating to your main keyword.
+Alongside this, you are also likely to rank for a range of long-tail search terms relating to your main keyword.
 This means your blog or post will turn up in search results for a range of variations.
 This in turn grows the amount of organic traffic to your site.

 Keeping your content fresh

-But it isn’t easy creating content of such length and making it engaging to your audience.
+It isn’t easy creating content of such length and making it engaging to your audience.

-If your posts are poorly written and structured readers are likely to click away from your website, people will not share them on social media platforms and they may not bother returning to your site to read anymore blogs.
+If your posts are poorly written and structured readers are likely to click away from your website, people will not share them on social media platforms and they may not bother returning to your site to read any more blogs.

 Combine this with clear, concise vocabulary and you have a post that will rank well with search engines but also keep your audience engaged to the very end.